AkweNuhu/Adventure-Works/README.md

   To get sun of sales and budget by Category,
   Sum of sales trend by year,
   Sum of sales by Month,
-  Sun of sales by country,
+  Sum of sales by country,
   Sum of Sales by Region,
   Sum of Sales by Genger,
   Sum of sales by Age group,